SHARE-BASED COMPENSATION AND EMPLOYEE BENEFIT PLANS

 The above modifications affected all of the outstanding Prior Grants and Q1-2023 Option Grants and there was no incremental share-based compensation expense as a result of modifications.

-The table below summarizes the PBNQSO activity for the nine months ended September 30, 2023:
+The table below summarizes the PBNQSO activity for the six months ended June 30, 2023:

-The weighted-average assumptions used to fair value the PBNQSO for the Q3-2023 Option Grants, the Q1-2023 Option Grants and to the Prior Grants on the modification date were as follows:
+The weighted-average assumptions used to fair value the PBNQSO on the grant date using the Black-Scholes option-pricing model and on the modification date using the Hull-White model were as follows:

-Non-cash share-based compensation expense recognized by the Company for the three and nine months ended September 30, 2023 was $1.7 million and $(0.1) million, respectively.
+Non-cash share-based compensation expense recognized by the Company for the three and six months ended June 30, 2023 was $1.2 million and $(1.9) million, respectively.
 Compensation expense is recognized based upon probability assessments of PBNQSOs that are expected to vest in future periods.
 Such probability assessments are subject to revision and, therefore, unrecognized compensation expense is subject to future changes in estimate.
-As of September 30, 2023, there was approximately $18.2 million of total unrecognized compensation expense related to non-vested PBNQSOs expected to vest, which is expected to be recognized over a weighted-average period of 2.1 years.
+As of June 30, 2023, there was approximately $19.3 million of total unrecognized compensation expense related to non-vested PBNQSOs expected to vest, which is expected to be recognized over a weighted-average period of 1.7 years.

 Founder Advisory Amounts